Mit brennender Sorge: Content

-The numbers conform to the numbers used by the Vatican in its English translation of the text.
+The numbers conform to the headings used in the Vatican's English translation of the text which differs from the official German.

 Violations of the Concordat

 In the introduction and sections 1–8 of the encyclical Pius XI wrote of his "deep anxiety and growing surprise" on observing the travails of the Catholic Church in Germany with the terms of Concordat being openly broken and the faithful being oppressed as had never been seen before.

 Race

 Pius then affirmed the articles of faith that Nazi ideology was attacking.
 He stated that true belief in God could not be reconciled with race, people or state raised beyond their standard value to idolatrous levels.
 National religion or a national God was rejected as a grave error and that the Christian God could not be restricted "within the frontiers of a single people, within the pedigree of one single race." (sections 9–13).
 Historian Michael Phayer wrote:

 Martin Rhonheimer writes that while Mit brennender Sorge asserts "race" is a "fundamental value of the human community", "necessary and honorable", it condemns the "exaltation of race, or the people, or the state, or a particular form of state", "above their standard value" to "an idolatrous level".
 According to Rhonheimer, it was Pacelli who added to Faulhaber's milder draft the following passage (8):